If you’re looking to buy or customise a summerhouse, you want to make sure you get exactly what you want.

 A thick and short nail with a large flat head.
 Used for studding felt to the roof of the summerhouse.

 An inexpensive form of chipboard, OSB stands for oriented strand board.
 It is made from compressed layers of timber, which are fixed together with resin or wax.
 OSB is a cheap material found on low-quality summerhouses.
-With this in mind, you find it on any Tiger building!
+With this in mind, you will not find it on any Tiger building!

 A contractual obligation to repair or replace a product if it does not meet the stipulated standard.
 Every Tiger summerhouse comes with a 20-year guarantee.